Want to use your birding skills to advance our understanding of climate change's impact on birds? Then Climate Watch is

 If there is no coordinator nearby, you can still participate on your own by reading through the materials and planning your surveys with our online tools.
 Click here to learn more about the scientific protocol and register.

 Are you an experienced birder interested in becoming a Climate Watch Coordinator?

 Climate Watch Coordinators are volunteers who manage their area’s participation in Climate Watch by recruiting participants, coordinating their efforts, and ensuring that the data they collect are submitted to the national Climate Watch team.

 Sign up here to get updates about the program and be the first to hear about future opportunities to participate.

 Climate Watch takes place during two distinct seasons—winter (January 15-February 15) and summer (May 15-June 15)—each year.
 Participants are free to conduct their surveys at any time during these time windows.

 Volunteers in our pilot period generally were able to complete one survey square in two to four hours (12 five-minute point counts per square).
 Surveys should either be started in the morning and completed before noon, or if weather is an obstacle, started in the afternoon and completed before sunset.
 If you would like to survey more than one square, we would welcome your energy!

-Climate Watch focuses on bluebirds and nuthatches: Eastern Bluebird, Mountain Bluebird, Western Bluebird, White-breasted Nuthatch, Red-breasted Nuthatch, Brown-headed Nuthatch, Pygmy Nuthatch, American Goldfinch, Lesser Goldfinch, Painted Bunting, Eastern Towhee, and Spotted Towhee.
+Climate Watch focuses on these species: Eastern Bluebird, Mountain Bluebird, Western Bluebird, White-breasted Nuthatch, Red-breasted Nuthatch, Brown-headed Nuthatch, Pygmy Nuthatch, American Goldfinch, Lesser Goldfinch, Painted Bunting, Eastern Towhee, and Spotted Towhee.
 These birds are easy to identify, have an enthusiastic constituency, and Audubon’s climate models for these species offer strong predictions for range shifts for us to test.
 In future years, Climate Watch will include additional target species threatened by climate change covering a broader range of habitats and regional interests.